Photo of Bhante Sujato.

 Bhante Sujato lives at Lokanta Vihara, the “Monastery at the End of the World”.
-The vihara is located on the lands of the traditional owners, the Burramattagal people of the Darug nation, in Harris Park, Sydney.
+The vihara is located on the lands of the Burramattagal people of the Darug nation, in Parramatta, Sydney.
 We pay our respects to Darug elders past, present, and emerging.

 Bhante Sujato is a senior teaching monk in Australia and the region.
 He is currently focussing on leading the team for SuttaCentral, a website for early Buddhist texts, translations, and parallels.